winitzki/scall/tutorial/programming_dhall.md

 let our_program = λ(TODO : ∀(A : Type) → A) →
   let x = TODO Natural in { result = x + 123 }     -- Whatever.
 ```
-We will be able to evaluate `our_program` only after replacing all `TODO` placeholders with suitable code.
+We will be able to evaluate `our_program` only after replacing all `TODO` placeholders with suitable code and removing the argument of the void type.

 ### Unit types